Skip to main content

 POSTING INFORMATION

-This Notice will be posted at the Charles L. Durham Branch of the Free Library of Philadelphia, located at 3320 Haverford Avenue, Philadelphia, PA 19104.
-This legal notice is also posted online at the following website: https://www.phila.gov/departments/division-of-housing-and-community-development/about/legal-notices/
+This Notice will be posted at the McPherson Square Library located at 601 East Indiana Avenue, Philadelphia, PA 19134; and this legal notice is also posted online at the following website https://www.phila.gov/departments/division-of-housing-and-community-development/about/legal-notices/.

 PUBLIC COMMENTS

-Any individual, group, or agency may submit written comments on the ERR to DHCD.
-All comments received by June 17, 2024, will be considered by DHCD prior to authorizing submission of a request for release of funds.
+Any individual, group, or agency may submit written comments on the ERR to the Philadelphia City Planning Commission.
+All comments received by October 14, 2024. will be considered by the City prior to authorizing submission of a request for release of funds.
 Comments should specify which Notice they are addressing.

 ENVIRONMENTAL CERTIFICATION

-The City of Philadelphia certifies to HUD that John Mondlak, in his capacity as the Interim Director of the Department of Planning and Development, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the City of Philadelphia to use Program funds.
+The City certifies to HUD that John Mondlak in his capacity as Director of Planning and Development consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows Impact Services to use Program funds.

 OBJECTIONS TO RELEASE OF FUNDS